 Seapoint Beach, accessed in 2 places via Termonfeckin Village, and Baltray is overlooked by 2 top class golf links, and boasts a shipwreck.
 Popular with locals and walkers.
 Seapoint, Termonfeckin received a Green Coast Award in 2020.
 This award recognises beaches for their clean environment, excellent water quality and natural beauty.

 Mornington, Laytown & Bettystown Beaches

-Bettystown, famous for its amusements and ice-cream is extremely popular with Irish tourists and locals.
+Bettystown, famous for its amusements and ice-cream is extremely popular with tourists and locals.
 Mornington beach, accessed slightly north of Bettystown village, is slightly quieter, and brings you right up to the estuary of the Boyne where it enters the sea on its journey from Drogheda.

-Racing on the beach at Laytown takes place just once every year and the spectacle draws crowds from all over the world.
+Horse racing on the beach at Laytown takes place just once every year and the spectacle draws crowds from all over the world.
 Laytown races occupies a unique position in the Irish racing calendar as it is the only racing event run on a beach under the Rules of Racing.
 The majority of racegoers watch the action from an elevated field above the strand which is set up for the day with temporary marquees which act as the weigh room, the jockeys’ room, bars and restaurants.
 Access to the beach is restricted while racing is underway.